 In Victoria, Baileys of Glenrowan boasts 143 hectares (353 acres) of organic vineyards in north-eastern Victoria planted with varieties best suited to the region – Shiraz, Durif, Muscat and Muscadelle.
 Certified organic in 2011, Baileys adopted organic farming practices early in Australia.
 From vintage 2019, all of Baileys of Glenrowan table wines have been organically grown and produced, without synthetic chemicals, sprays, fertilisers, herbicides, pesticides, or any other products that are not naturally occurring.

 Its range includes a new release Italian variety 2019 Nero D’Avola (RRP $20) and 2019 Fiano ($20) which join a 2016 Shiraz ($27), 2017 Durif ($27) and 2019 Small Batch Rosé ($20).
-The 2016 Shiraz in particular bucks the Australian trend to release red wines before they are ready, then charging a premium for it.
+The 2016 Shiraz in particular bucks the Australian trend to release red wines before they are ready, then to charge a premium for them.
 The 2019 Fiano is layered and textured with hints of almond, white peach with a clean crisp finish.